ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 These configuration values are required for web applications added to Appflow.

-- `appId`, a unique id that you provide to your web application
+- `appId`: a unique id that you provide to your web application
-- `appName`
+- `appName`: the name of your web application
-- `webDir`, the directory where your compiled web code will be placed
+- `webDir`: the directory where your compiled web code will be placed

 :::note
 There are many options that you can provide to a Capacitor configuration file we will only need a few to get started.
 These options are defined in the [config schema](https://capacitorjs.com/docs/config#schema).